ark7-technology/model/README.md

 ### Mixin

-A model can mixin other models.
+A model can mix in other models.

 ```Typescript
 @A7Model({})